Jennifer Lahl, MA, BSN, RN

 Kirstin L. Wallace

-Kirstin L. Wallace is an attorney in the Walnut Creek office of Lewis Brisbois Bisgaard & Smith.
-She currently works as a litigator with a focus on construction claims, contracts, real estate, and alternative dispute resolutions.
+Kirstin L. Wallace is currently the Development Director for the Center for Bioethics and Culture.
+Her work is at the intersection of the mission and vision for the CBC.
 Kirstin received her B.A. in Biology and Anthropology from Indiana University, followed by her J.D. from John F. Kennedy School of Law in 2008.
-She has been involved with various non-profits and previously sat on the board for Birthright – Concord, a Catholic-based pregnancy center in Concord, CA. Her love for the sciences from a very young age has persisted during her law career, and it continues to influence her advocacy for human dignity and human exceptionalism.
+She practiced in civil litigation for 14 years before leaving the corporate world for the non-profit realm.
+She has been involved with various non-profits and previously sat on the board for Birthright – Concord, a Catholic-based pregnancy center in Concord, CA. Her love for the sciences from a very young age has been the catalyst for her advocacy for human dignity and human exceptionalism.
 Her greatest joy, though, comes from her two young boys.
-Kirstin has supported the Center for Bioethics and Culture for years and is excited to be part of the journey to fight for the rights of parents and children by exposing the culture to the truth of third-party reproduction.
+She currently directs for her Classical Conversations homeschool community, teaching at the Freshman level.
+Kirstin has supported the Center for Bioethics and Culture for years and is excited to be part of the journey to fight for the rights of parents and children.

 Carol Cullen is a District Manager at ADP in Oxnard, CA. She currently supports new clients with 150-1000 employees on payroll/HR and change management initiatives.
 Carol received her BA in History and Spanish Literature from the George Washington University in 2012.
 Carol has previously been involved with WIN, a mentorship program for first-gen female college students at Old Dominion University, and The Gabriel Project, a church based ministry supporting pregnant mothers and their unborn children as a Spanish speaking liaison.
 In her free time, she enjoys spending time with her husband Tom, a Navy pilot, and their rescue animals.